-On December 20, 2001, Ways and Means Committee Chairman Thomas introduced H.R.
+On December 20, 2002, Ways and Means Committee Chairman Thomas introduced H.R.
 3557, a bill that seeks to repeal the antidumping provisions of the Act, and to end all cases brought under it in U. S. courts.
+On April 23, 2002, a corresponding Senate bill (S. 2224) was introduced.
+No action has been taken on either bill.

 The "Byrd Amendment".
 The Continued Dumping and Subsidy Offset Act of 2000 (also known as the "Byrd Amendment"), a Title added to the Agriculture Appropriations for FY2001 conference report (Title X of P.L.
 106-387, H.Rept.
 106-948), became law on October 28, 2000.
-The measure amends existing antidumping and countervailing duty law to provide that duties assessed pursuant to a countervailing or antidumping duty order be distributed to "affected parties" instead of being transferred into the general fund of the United States Treasury.
-The U.S. Customs Service issued proposed regulations to implement the legislation on June 26, 2001.38
+The measure amends existing antidumping and countervailing duty law to provide that duties assessed pursuant to a countervailing or antidumping duty order will be distributed to "affected parties" instead of being transferred into the general fund of the United States Treasury.
+The U.S. Customs Service issued proposed regulations to implement the legislation on June 26, 2001.

 The new law is opposed by a dozen WTO member countries, including Japan, the European Union, South Korea, Mexico, Canada, and India, who charge that the measure violates the WTO antidumping and subsidy codes.
 Consultations on the matter began on February 6, 2001.
 On July 12, the EU, Japan, and seven other countries submitted a joint request for the establishment of a WTO dispute settlement panel.
 On September 10, 2001, the DSB agreed to establish a panel to examine the claims brought against the United States by Canada and Mexico, as well as those previously brought by Australia, Brazil, Chile, the European Communities, India, Indonesia, Japan, Korea, and Thailand.
-The panel was officially established on October 25.
+The panel was officially established on October 25, 2001.